-Three new products signed by three different designers: this is how Chairs & More presents itself at the 2018 edition of the Milan Furniture Fair.
-With the unmissable appointment of the fair, the results of the research and development path cultivated in the last year come to light, led on one hand by relying on the expert eye of well-known interlocutors and on the other by investing in new proposals.
+Three new products signed by three different designers: this is how Chairs & More presents itself at the 2018 edition of the Salone del Mobile in Milan.
+With the inevitable appointment of the fair, the results of the research and development path cultivated in the last year come to light, conducted on the one hand by relying on the expert eye of known interlocutors and on the other by investing in new proposals.

 From the long-standing collaboration with Roberto Paoli, already author of Babah, one of the chairs that most identifies the brand, this year Nube is born, a collection of chairs and stools in soft polyurethane, which consists of a shell formed by four curved elements similar to cushions, which can be mounted on wooden or metal bases, with either four legs or a sled base.
 With this new chair with soft and elegant lines, Paoli experiments with the plastic possibilities of the material, designing unusual and light shapes like bows of clouds, capable of harmoniously combining aesthetics and comfort.